 - Muscle pain and weakness can be treated with anti-inflammatory drugs such as glucocorticoids (prednisone), intravenous immunoglobin (IVIg), and/or immunosuppressive medications.
 Physical and occupational therapy may be useful to maintain joint and skin flexibility.
 Early referral to therapy should be considered to help prevent the loss of joint motion and function.

 There are two types of lung disease that patients with scleroderma may develop.
 The first type is called interstitial lung disease (scarring).
 There is evidence that cyclophosphamide is somewhat effective in treating the interstitial lung disease in scleroderma.
-Clinical trials are underway assessing the effectiveness of several other drugs for this problem.
+Clinical trails are underway assessing the effectiveness of several other drugs for this problem.

 The second type of lung disease seen in scleroderma is pulmonary arterial hypertension (high blood pressure in the arteries in the lungs).
 In the last 10 years, a number of drugs have become available to treat this condition, including prostacyclin-like drugs (epoprostenol, treprostinol, iloprost), the endothelin receptor antagonists (bosentan, ambrisentan), and PDE-5 inhibitors (sildenafil, vardenafil, tadalafil).

 Much research is ongoing into new treatments for scleroderma.
 Patients and their families should know that experts remain optimistic and take comfort in the fact that work towards a cure will continue.

 Scleroderma can involve almost every organ system in the body.
 Although symptoms vary greatly from patient to patient, it can dramatically impact someone’s life.
 Patients should consult a rheumatologist—or a team of specialists---who are experienced in dealing with this complicated disease.
 Several other diseases that affect the skin are sometimes confused with scleroderma.